usmaann/usmaann.github.io/_pages/about.md

 ## Recent News

+**Aug-2025**: 7 papers have been accepted at EMNLP 2025.
+Congratulations to everyone!

+**Jul-2025**: Our proposal for the SemEval-2026 Shared Task on Detecting Multilingual, Multicultural, and Multievent Online Polarization has been accepted!
+[See details here: SemEval2026](https://polar-semeval.github.io/)

 **May-2025**: 3 papers have been accepted at ACL (Main) 2025.
 Congratulations to everyone!

 **April-2025**: 4 papers have been accepted at IJCAI 2025.
 Congratulations to everyone!